coezbek/baker/README.md

 - **[Boring Generators](https://github.com/abhaynikam/boring_generators)**: Boring Generators is a great collection of Rails generators that can be used to generate boilerplate code for Rails applications.
 After installing with `gem install boring_generators` you can use the shell command `boring g boring:xxx:install` to run any of their generators in a Baker file.
 Their generators are well thought out and can simplify bake scripts.

-- **[Jupyter Notebooks](https://jupyter.org/)**: Jupyter notebooks are excellent for documenting and executing code.
-They provide visual indications of executed code and allow easy re-execution from the beginning.
+- **[Jupyter Notebooks](https://jupyter.org/)**: Jupyter notebooks are excellent for intertwining documentation and executing code.
+They provide visual indications of already executed code and allow easy re-execution blocks from the beginning.
 Baker shares the same tinker style but treats completed tasks as done, making it more versatile for project setups.
+See also [RMarkdown with Shell Integration](https://bookdown.org/yihui/rmarkdown-cookbook/eng-bash.html).

+- **Markdown-based Task Runners/Make file tools**: All of the following aim to make fenced code blocks in Markdown executable.
+Baker differs primarily by providing the backtick short-hand, using Ruby as the primary scripting language and using the checkboxes to tick-off completed tasks.
+  - **[runme.dev](https://runme.dev/)**: VSCode extension (and CLI tool) for executing code blocks in Markdown on click.
+Focused on making DevOps documentation executable.
+  - **[xc](https://xcfile.dev/)**: CLI tool which executes fenced code blocks in markdown.
+To select the blocks to execute, the task name must be given as a command line argument (e.g. `xc build`) and a corresponding markdown heading must exist (e.g. `## build`).
+  - **[mdsh](https://github.com/bashup/mdsh)**: CLI tool which executes fenced code blocks in markdown.
+Primary scripting language is bash.
+Written in bash.
+  - **[mdx](https://github.com/dim0x69/mdx)**: CLI tool which executes fenced code blocks in markdown.
+Uses empty links in heading to designate build tasks (e.g. `# [build]()`).
+Written in Go.
+  - **[rundown](https://github.com/elseano/rundown)**: CLI tool which executes fenced code blocks in markdown.
+Uses `<r .../>` tags in Markdown to control behavior.
+Written in Go.
+  - **[md-tmpl](https://github.com/jpillora/md-tmpl)**: CLI tool which updates markdown with the result of embedded bash commands (e.g. insert a date or output of a command).
+Written in Go.

+  - Not Markdown, but similar:
+    - **[org mode](https://orgmode.org/worg/org-contrib/babel/languages/ob-doc-shell.html)**: Embed bash code in org mode.
+If you fancy the emacs world.
+  - If you want to want to put stuff INTO markdown: [embedmd](https://github.com/campoy/embedmd)

 - **[Literate Programming](https://en.wikipedia.org/wiki/Literate_programming)**: Literate programming allows mixing code and documentation in a single file.
 Baker adopts a similar approach but is focused on executing setup steps.